CandylabS/paper-cranes/README.md

 ## Introduction
 An experiment of translating moving graphics into musical ideas.
 ## Background
+Evoking the feeling of a broad, open space has been a device used by contemporary classical composers and ambient producers.
-Music, visual, and textual elements operate throughout eleven “scenes,” presented in a slideshow-like format in which a phrase of text is paired with an image and loop of music.
+</br>Music, visual, and textual elements operate throughout eleven “scenes,” presented in a slideshow-like format in which a phrase of text is paired with an image and loop of music.
 Users advance through these slides at their own pace; they may also freely jump between slides out of order.
-Evoking the feeling of a broad, open space has been a device used by contemporary classical composers and ambient producers.
 ## Method
 My intention has been to create music that draws the listener into the world of the artwork—music that gives the listener a new lens through which to see art. finding musical equivalents to color, texture, line, shape, etc.
 * Visual Expression: